-- Set your autofocus mode to continuous
+- Set your focusing mode to continuous autofocus (AF-C mode)

-- Select your single focus point manually
+- Select your autofocus area mode as single point autofocus

-- Position your focus point on your subject and track using back button focus until the moment is right
+- Track the selected subject using back button focus until the moment is right to take the shot

-- Be cool.
-Depress the shutter calmly
+- Depress the shutter button calmly

 Of course everyone is different, but as a portrait photographer using a DSLR camera, these are my best AF settings for portraits.